 * You can check HS Tariff Codes here.
-Royal Mail requires 6-digit code.
-If you import full harmonized code (8 characters), then Linnworks will truncate it to 6 characters.
+Note that most couriers require 8-digit codes.
+The exception is Royal Mail which requires 6-digit codes.
+If you import full harmonized code (8 characters), then Linnworks will truncate it to 6 characters for Royal Mail.

 ** Country of Origin needs to contain an ISO alpha-2 or ISO alpha-3 code for Royal Mail.
 For a full list of ISO alpha-2 and alpha-3 codes, please refer to this website.

 2. You can create a new import in Settings > Import Data > Import Now.
 For importing new extended properties you need to use the Inventory Import.
 Columns that contain your attributes need to be mapped with Item Extended Property variable from the drop-down menu.